-The Master of Arts (MA) degree requires completion of a minimum of fifty-one credits with two years of full-time study.
-All MA students acquire broad and basic knowledge and academic skills by taking a common core of courses in the "classical" theological disciplines of Bible (BX/HB/NT), Church History/Historical Studies (CH), and Theology and Ethics (PR/SE/TS) and in the interdisciplinary field of Interreligious Engagement.
+The Master of Arts in Religion (MAR) degree requires completion of a minimum of fifty-one credits with two years of full-time study.
+MAR students acquire broad and basic knowledge and academic skills by taking a common core of courses in the "classical" theological disciplines of Bible (BX/HB/NT), Historical Studies (HS), and Theology and Ethics (PR/SE/TS) and in the interdisciplinary field of Interreligious Engagement (IE).
 Students are required to take a minimum number of credits in each of these fields.

-MA students are also encouraged to take courses in disciplines within the Practical Theology (PT) field, as appropriate to their individual learning goals.
-The disciplines included in the Practical Theology field include Worship, Preaching, and Arts (CW), Communication Arts (CA), Religion and Education (RE), Psychology and Religion (PS), Religion and Society (RS), and other Practical Theology (PT) courses.
+Students are also encouraged to take courses in disciplines within the Practical Theology (PT) field, as appropriate to their individual learning goals.
+The disciplines included in the Practical Theology field include Communication Arts (CA), Worship, Preaching, and Arts (CW), Psychology and Religion (PS), Religion and Education (RE), Religion and Society (RS), and other Practical Theology (PT) courses.

-Usually offered in August just prior to the start of Fall classes, UT 101 is required.
+Usually offered in August just prior to the start of Fall classes, UT 101-Introduction to Theological Studies is required.

 In addition to degree requirements, a concentration consisting of a minimum of fifteen credits is required.
-MA students are also required to complete a thesis, and participation of the two-semester thesis seminar is strongly encouraged.
+As an academically-oriented degree, a thesis is required (ATS Standard 4.9), and participation of the two-semester thesis seminar is strongly encouraged.

 Successful completion of an exam in either French, German, or Spanish is recommended for further academic study, but is not a degree requirement.
 Courses in French, German, and Spanish are offered each Fall semester.
 Exams in these languages are offered twice each semester (Fall and Spring).
-AS 185-Spanish for Latinx Ministry is offered every other Spring.
+AS 185-Spanish for Latinx Ministry is generally offered every other Spring.